confidential-computing/governance/project-progression-policy.md

-Projects are accepted or progress from level to level via a majority vote of TAC representatives present if quorum is reached or a majority of all TAC representatives if voting by email, unless a project is being accepted at or moved to either the Graduation or Emeritus stage, in which a vote of two-thirds of all TAC representatives is required.
+Projects are accepted or progress from level to level via a majority vote of TAC representatives present if quorum is reached or a majority of all TAC representatives if voting by email, unless a project is being moved to the Emeritus stage, in which a vote of two-thirds of all TAC representatives is required.

 The TAC will determine the appropriate initial stage for the project.